oneapi-src/oneMKL/docs/building_the_project_with_dpcpp.rst

 Project Cleanup
 ###############

-Most use-cases involve building the project without the need to cleanup the build directory.
-However, if you wish to cleanup the build directory, you can delete the ``build`` folder and create a new one.
-If you wish to cleanup the build files but retain the build configuration, following commands will help you do so.
+Most use-cases involve building the project without the need to clean up the build directory.
+However, if you wish to clean up the build directory, you can delete the ``build`` folder and create a new one.
+If you wish to clean up the build files but retain the build configuration, following commands will help you do so.